transformrs/trv/README.md

 ## Portrait Video

-To create a portait video, like a YouTube Short, you can set the page to
+To create a portrait video, like a YouTube Short, you can set the page to

 ```typ
 #set page(width: 259.2pt, height: 460.8pt)